 - Check for disk fragmentation.
 Windows 10 should do this automatically, but it is worth checking.

-- The ultimate upgrade is swapping a mechanical disk for a solid-state drive.
-Solid State Drives makes a massive difference in performance but is the most challenging upgrade at the old drive has to be copied to the Solid State Drive before the machine will work.
+- The ultimate upgrade is swapping a mechanical hard disk for a solid-state drive.
+Solid State Drives make a massive difference in performance but are the most challenging upgrade at the old drive has to be copied to the Solid State Drive before the machine will work.